Damiano-F/logistic-mngmt-tool/docs/source/steps/stage-three/block-layout-formation.rst

 Context
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To decide how to place the clusters in the layout of the manufacturing plant, the first step is to assign a priority to each cluster, based on the amount of materials flowing from and to them.
+To decide how to place the clusters in the layout, the first step is to assign a priority to each cluster, based on the flows of materials between clusters (from-to chart).
-The fist clusters to be placed will be the ones with the highest material flow, so that we can be sure to place them close to each other.
+The fist clusters to be placed will be the ones with the highest flows, so that we can be sure to place them closer to each other.
 On the contrary, clusters with low material flows can be assigned to the periphery of the plant layout, so they will enter last.